sig-cm/sig-cm.github.io/_news/JCDL-2020-CFP.md

 We're happy to announce a half-day workshop at the 2020 [Joint Conference on Digital Libraries](https://2020.jcdl.org/).

 The workshop will take place on **August 1st** - both virtual and in-person presentations will be accepted.
-Registration information can be found [here](https://2020.jcdl.org/registration/).
+When egistration opens information can be found [here](https://2020.jcdl.org/Registration.html).

 ### Call For Papers